 Abstract.
 During a coordinated observational campaign between ground based instruments (THEMIS and VTT) and space observatories (SOHO/CDS and MDI, TRACE and RHESSI), an M1.0 flare has been observed mainly during its gradual phase.
-The objective of this study is to use these multiwavelength observations to study the evolution of the flare, to analyse the dynamics and energetics of the gradual phase and, in particular, to understand the role of various heating mechanisms.
-The RHESSI data allow us to discriminate between thermal and non-thermal processes and the RHESSI spectra indicate that the emission of the flare had was mainly thermal origin with small non-thermal component.
-The position of the CDS emission observed in Fe XIX line also support the thermal nature of the radiation.
+The objective of this study is to use these multiwavelength observations to study the morphology and evolution of the flare, to analyse the dynamics and energetics of the gradual phase and to understand the role of various heating mechanisms.
+The RHESSI data allow us to discriminate between thermal and non-thermal processes and the RHESSI spectra indicate that the emission of the flare was mainly of thermal origin with small non-thermal component.
+During the flare the RHESSI observed emission only within 3 - 25 keV spectral range.
+The temperature of plasma obtained from the fitting of RHESSI X-ray spectra was between 8.5 and 14 MK.
+The lower limit of temperature is typical for the plasma contained in "post flare" loops observed in X-rays.
+The higher temperature was observed at about 16:25 UT during the local maximum of small impulsive feature.
+The SOHO/CDS observations performed in EUV Fe XIX line also confirm the thermal nature of the radiation.
+The Fe XIX emission arise at temperatures similar to these obtained from RHESSI spectra (8 - 9 MK).
 The magnetic topology analysis of the AR by an lfff approach explains the occurrence of the flare due to the eruption of a local twisted flux in a sheared magnetic configuration.
-In this paper we concentrate also on the morphology and evolution of the flare during the gradual phase.